COVID-19 Operating Plan | 2021–22

 Residential students who are notified that they have been in close contact with an individual with a test-confirmed case of COVID-19 and who have not been fully vaccinated or had a positive COVID test in the last 90 days will need to quarantine in their residence hall room.
 Students must provide documentation to UMS to confirm that they are fully vaccinated or show proof of their recent positive COVID test in order to be exempt from quarantine.
 A COVID-19 antibody test does not meet this requirement.

-SEPT.
-14–28 A student wearing a mask who is a close contact of an infected individual is not required to quarantine.
+TEMPORARY A student wearing a mask who is a close contact of an infected individual is not required to quarantine.

 - Meals - Students will order meals online and pick them up in the back of the Stevens Student Center (SSC).
 Quarantined students must wear a mask when picking up meals.

 - Coursework - The professor will provide access to join class remotely to complete coursework.
+Quarantine notifications will be sent to the professor by UMS.

 - Outdoor Activities - Students will have time for outside activities during quarantine as long as social distancing is maintained.